The Shores of Caledonia

 In Magda, the central character from Four Old Geezers, Brian "Captain" Reid is reunited with the eccentric Polish dancer Magda.
 Magda arrives, homeless, on his doorstep in the middle of dreadful winter spell and now threatened with deportation thanks to Brexit.
 Captain, meantime, has written an anti-Brexit song himself... but Magda's none too impressed with it.

-To find out what happens, you'll have to read the story, which is absolutely free and available here but I'd like you to check out the website for yourself.
-But here's the song to whet your appetite.
+To find out what happens, you'll have to read the story, which is absolutely free and available on the website here.

 Now this is a bit of a thought.
 In the story The Shores of Caledonia is sung unaccompanied.
 That's because I myself haven't thought of an instrument that accompanies it well.
 The end result is a cappella.